root-project/root/docbook/primer/filio.md

 variables -- of course without knowing the code used to generate them.
 You will see that the possibilities of the `NTuple` class enable you to perform this analysis task.
-Open the ROOT file (`cond_data.root`) written by the macro above in an interactive section and use a `TBrowser` to interactively inspect it:
+Open the ROOT file (`cond_data.root`) written by the macro above in an interactive session and use a `TBrowser` to interactively inspect it:

 ``` {.cpp}